 A Learning Community of Scholars

-A Safety Net of Resources and Support
+A Network of Resources and Support

 In addition to the seminars, students also receive ongoing individualized support and guidance from the BI project team and campus partners, and from BI peer mentors.
 Throughout the year, we hold various events and workshops for students to engage in meaningful academic exploration, professional development, and research opportunities.
 The cohort experience spans each student’s entire journey at UW, even after the first two years.